 Teachers know it can often be difficult to keep students' attention, especially in a more traditional classroom.
 Learning styles, personal technology, and the collaborative spirit are some of the things teachers are adjusting to.
-Thus, as our learners have changed, the teaching environment has changed to accomodate them.
+Thus, as our learners have changed, the teaching environment has changed to accommodate them.

 Although teachers understand that to keep students' attention they must both connect and inspire, it can still be a struggle.
 As such, they need methods for grabbing the attention of their kids and keeping it fixated on meaningful learning in any classroom.
 Take a few tips from this infographic from Reading Horizons called Seven Ways to Increase Student Engagement in the Classroom.

 Some of these methods you may have heard of and some may be new to you.
 Nevertheless, the following practices can help you keep students' attention and build lifelong learning mindsets.

 - Use the 10:2 method: Allow students 2 minutes to process and respond for every 10 minutes of instruction.
 Try things like having them ask a question they have or discussing the content with a fellow student.

 - Incorporate movement into your lessons: Movement makes for better bodies and better brains, so get their blood pumping.
 How about having them stand as they ask a question, or demonstrate a problem on the whiteboard?
 Simple movements like this can be refreshing and stimulating for them.

 - Pick up the pace: Today's kids don't respond as well to slower instruction and more traditional chalk-and-talk delivery.
 Want to really keep students' attention?
 Keep your instruction dynamic and brisk.
 This energizes your kids and engages them to respond and become as interested as you are.
 After all, enthusiasm is infectious.